 Grain Cleaning LLC offers a series of cleaners that push an airstream through a curtain of grain.
 Heavier material drops through openings near the airstream’s origin, while lighter material is blown through openings further across the bottom of the cleaner.

-“It’s based on density and gravity,” Alexander Lubinski, founder of Grain Cleaning LLC, said during Agri-Trade in Red Deer.
+“It’s based on density and gravity,” Alexander Lehan, founder of Grain Cleaning LLC, said during Agri-Trade in Red Deer.

 “That concept has been around for many years, since the 18th century, but over the past two decades guys are starting to use it more in the grain industry.”

 There are no screens in the cleaner.
 Operators work with wind speed and throttling the volume of grain fed through the machine.

 Grain Cleaning LLC first came onto the market in 2012, and since then fusarium introduced DON toxin has become a bigger issue on the Prairies.

 “We have producers that had a quarter million bushels of high DON durum that bought a machine to at least get sellable product,” Lehan said.

 He said he has customers who were running the machine 24 hours a day seven days a week with two crews to get their high DON wheat to levels that were more attractive to buyers.

 “They could not sell it with seven or eight part per million DON — that’s a salvage,” Lehan said.

 “We have guys from 10 p.p.m. to less than two p.p.m., from seven p.p.m. to less than two p.p.m,” about the system’s ability to sort fusarium damaged kernels from the better grain.